ARE 5.0 Multi-Exam Bundle

 For most people, these courses are intended to replace studying (rather than initiate it), even if you study no other content.

 I don’t believe that studying for one of these exams alone is the best path.
 Study for all the ones you have left, then take all within a few days of each other.
 I know this sounds frightening for some, but I think it offers the highest likelihood of passing in the fewest number of hours studying.

 The video bundle you get will include systems content, construction content, site content, and professional practice content.
 This totals approximately 32 hours of video, which should take you about 70 hours to complete, including the assignments that come with the course.
 (That number is for all the exams.
-If you only have one exam left, there may be as little as 7 hours of content to cover, which will take you about 14 hours.
-We’ll let you know which videos to focus on for each exam you take) You can watch as many times as you like in that multi-month window, and if you watch it twice, it’ll take you about 100 hours to complete.
+If you have fewer exams left to take, less study time may be required.
+We’ll let you know which videos to focus on for each exam you take.)
+You can watch as many times as you like in that multi-month window, and if you watch it twice, it’ll take you about 100 hours to complete.

 Know that you will not be able to share or copy this video.
 The license is only for one user on one computer.
 We customize each video with a watermark of your name (one frame only, in several different locations in the video, so too fast and too small to find it.)
 If you share the video, your credit card or Paypal account will be charged for each person you share it with, and each person they share it with, and so on.
 If you receive a bootlegged copy, let us know.
 We’ll give you half of the net legal damages we recover.
 We could not be more serious about this.

 There is a $100 discount per person per month for all orders of two or more so if you have a friend or friends who are interested, you EACH receive $100 off for EACH month, and you don’t need to start your video access window simultaneously.
 You and your friend will also be billed separately so you won’t have to gather the money for everyone.
 Many people use an online forum like AREcoach or the NCARB Google+ Community to find a partner.